rosano/journal/content/posts/01hcadyycbj0by0n80kmt6khf6.md

 > [Note the context for when something is relevant so that it can be easily removed when things change.]

-> [Use git commit messages to document the reasoning behind certain changes]
+> [Use git commit messages to document the reasoning behind certain changes.]